BC Employment and Assistance Act

 (a) adjust an amount of income assistance, youth allowance, hardship assistance or a benefit,

-(b) alter a category of income assistance, youth allowance, hardship assistance or a benefit provided to or for a recipient referred to in subsections (1) and (2) and his or her dependants, and
+(b) alter a category of income assistance, youth allowance, hardship assistance or a benefit provided to or for a recipient referred to in subsections (1) and (2) and the recipient's dependants, and

-(c) alter the category of person of the recipient or his or her dependants
+(c) alter the category of person of the recipient or the recipient's dependants

-to equal the amounts or categories of income assistance, hardship assistance or supplements the recipient and his or her dependants are eligible for under this Act.
+to equal the amounts or categories of income assistance, hardship assistance or supplements the recipient and the recipient's dependants are eligible for under this Act.

 (4) An adjustment or alteration referred to in subsection (3) (a) or (b) may be, as applicable,